DelphiWorlds/HowTo/Readme.md

 ## Project configuration

-Demos and other projects that depend on the Kastri library have search paths that include an environment variable user override named `Kastri` (appears as `$(Kastri)` in the paths).
+The How To demos and other projects that depend on the Kastri library have search paths that include an environment variable user override named `Kastri` (appears as `$(Kastri)` in the paths).
 Either create a user override with the same name which points to your copy of Kastri, or replace the values with the appropriate path.

+## Seeking Solutions

+There are a number of places you can go to seek solutions.
+Which place you go to will depend on the solution(s) you seek.

+### Embarcadero Quality Portal

+The [Quality Portal](https://quality.embarcadero.com) is for reporting issues where you have discovered a problem with Delphi (or other personalities in RAD Studio e.g. C++Builder).

+If the issue is related to code in your project, you should include a minimal, compilable, verifiable example.
+Doing so may reveal whether your code is actually at fault, rather than it being part of the product.

+### Stack Overflow

+[Stack Overflow](https://stackoverflow.com) is suited if you have code that is not working as you are expecting, and you are looking for help on how to rectify it.
+You should avoid asking questions of a general nature, including looking for code libraries.

+### Delphi Praxis

+Delphi Praxis forums have a version for [English](https://en.delphi-praxis.net) speakers, and [German](https://www.delphipraxis.net)

+**Please note that Delphi Praxis have been having problems with spammers (as at Dec 2021), so you may need to be patient for your account to be approved.**

+### Delphi Worlds Slack workspace

+Please refer to the Support section, below

+### Learning Delphi

+If you're looking to [learn Delphi, please visit this link](https://learndelphi.org)

 ## Support